 Section 177: Prohibition of doing an act with the intention of causing death

-No person should intentionally kill, do, or causes to be done, any act causing the death of, another person.
+No person should intentionally kill, do, or cause to be done, any act causing the death of another person.

 Section 178: Prohibition of doing an act likely to cause Death